Reverse 1031 Exchange

 A “reverse” exchange occurs when the taxpayer acquires the replacement property before transferring the relinquished property.
 A “pure” reverse exchange, where the taxpayer owns both the relinquished and replacement properties at the same time, is not permitted.
 The IRS has provided guidance on structuring a reverse exchange, offering a safe harbor under Rev. Proc.
 2000-37.
 An Exchange Accommodation Titleholder (EAT), acquires and holds the target property (the parked property) in a separate special purpose entity, typically a single member LLC (the EAT and LLC are jointly referred to as “EAT”).
 To complete a reverse exchange, the EAT will take title to either the Relinquished Property or the Replacement Property under a “Qualified Exchange Accommodation Arrangement” (QEAA).

 The same 45 day Identification Period and 180 day Exchange Period deadlines of IRC §1031 apply to a safe harbor reverse exchange under Rev. Proc.
 2000-37, with a slight tweak.
 If the EAT has begun the exchange by acquiring the Replacement Property, then the Exchanger must identify within 45 days after the EAT’s acquisition of the parked property, one or more Relinquished Properties to be exchanged for the Replacement Property.
 The identification rules require that written identification be delivered to another party to the exchange, such as the EAT or the Qualified Intermediary, identification permitted under the three property or 200% rules..
 The identified Relinquished Property must be sold, and the parked Replacement Property transferred to the Exchanger to complete the exchange within 180 days of parking the Replacement Property with the EAT.

-Relinquished Property Parked Reverse Exchange
+Like Kind Property in a Reverse Exchange